Getting Information About Your Access Keys

 -

-In the top right corner, click your initials.
+In the top right corner, click the icon.

 A drop-down menu appears. -